rust-windowing/winit/CONTRIBUTING.md

 Once your PR is open, you can ask for review by a maintainer of your platform.
-Winit's merging policy is that a PR must be approved by at least two maintainers of winit before being merged, including at least a maintainer of the platoform (a maintainer making a PR themselves counts as approving it).
+Winit's merging policy is that a PR must be approved by at least two maintainers of winit before being merged, including at least a maintainer of the platform (a maintainer making a PR themselves counts as approving it).

 ## Maintainers & Testers